New York City Subway rolling stock: Current fleet

-When the R44s and R46s were rebuilt, the rollsigns on the side of the cars were replaced with electronic LCD signs while the front service sign remained as a rollsign.
-In sharp contrast, the rebuilt R32s and R38s retained rollsigns on the sides, but a flip-dot display was placed in the front.
-The MTA has been incorporating newer subway cars into its stock in the past two decades.
-Since 1999, the R142s, R142As, R143s, R160s, R179s, and R188s have been added into service.
-All cars built since 1992 (including the now out-of-service R110As and R110Bs) are equipped with digital signs on the front, sides, and interior (except for the R110Bs, which had rollsigns on the front).

-Old cars, some from the original companies (IRT, BMT, and IND), are preserved at the New York Transit Museum, while others have been sold to private individuals and/or other railway/trolley museums.
-Private companies include Railway Preservation Corp., whose equipment is often used on New York Transit Museum-sponsored excursions.
+New Technology Trains

-Between 1984 and 1989, some of the IRT trains were painted red, giving them the name Redbirds.
-By January 2022, various older B Division cars, such as the entire fleets of R32s, R38s, R40s, R40As, R42s, and NYCT-built R44s, were similarly retired and replaced by newer models, including the R160s and R179s.
+Newer rolling stock from the past two decades are part of the New Technology Train family, with the goal of introducing modern technology when replacing older rolling stock.
+They all feature digital signage, bench seating, improved operator controls, and are compatible with communications-based train control signalling.
+By January 2022, various older B Division cars, such as the entire fleets of R32s, R38s, R40s, R40As, R42s, and NYCT R44s, were retired and replaced by these newer models.

 General Overhaul Program

 The General Overhaul Program (GOH) was a mid-life overhaul program for neglected subway cars, which involved a thorough rebuilding of the fleet.
 Since the completion of the GOH program, the new Scheduled Maintenance System (SMS) program has replaced the GOH program by ensuring that trains do not reach a state in which they would need such an overhaul.
 The car types, which were part of the MTA NYCT GOH program, are the IRT Redbirds (R26, R28, R29, R33, R33S, R36), as well as IND/BMT cars (R30 GE, R32, R38, R40, R40A, R42, R44, and R46).
 These cars were rebuilt between 1985 and 1993.
 Some cars in various classes from R10 to R46 were also given lighter overhauls during this period.